 Grouse Mountain

 After a few hours at the suspension bridge, take the complimentary shuttle up Capilano Road to Grouse Mountain.
+If you’re driving, there are several parking lots which fill up quickly on sunny days.

 After a picturesque gondola ride to the top of The Peak Vancouver, you’ll enjoy the best views of the city, the Pacific Ocean, and the surrounding area.